Lumbar Spinal Fusion

 Surgeons perform spinal fusion surgeries in different ways.
 These vary depending on the number of vertebrae requiring fusion, the cause of the pain, and where it is located in your back.
 If the pain is in your lower back, you’ll likely need a posterior lumbar interbody fusion (PLIF).

-Contact iRISE Spine and Joint today to find out if our lumbar spinal fusion surgery in Miami is right for you.
+Contact iRISE Spine and Joint today to find out if our lumbar spinal fusion surgery is right for you.

 What Is PLIF?